across the world

 This results in *significantly reduced turbine emissions *of toxic nitrogen oxides without affecting performance.

-After considering the experts’ opinions, it is now fair enough to say that the manufacturing industry has become technically-advanced with the help of machine learning.
+After considering the experts’ opinions, it is now fair enough to say that the manufacturing industry has become technically advanced with the help of machine learning.
 Manufactures, for decades, have been one of the early adopters of all types of technological advancements, including robotic process automation, digital solutions, etc. Thus, there’s nothing new that manufacturers across the globe are investing heavily in machine learning to boost their processes.
+Moreover, many manufacturing companies are also exploring the benefits of manufacturing accounting outsourcing to further streamline their financial operations.